Home » Travel » Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

 Hahn Family Wines: Discovering the Secrets of the Santa Lucia Highlands

-To some, the Central Coast of California is a wine lover’s best kept secret, especially since California wine only means Napa and Sonoma to most people.
+To some, the Central Coast of California is a wine lover’s best-kept secret, especially since California wine only means Napa and Sonoma to most people.
 Yet, the wines from the Central Coast are equally as outstanding as those from their northern counterparts.
-The Central Coast and Santa Lucia Highlands wineries now play an important role in the production of wine.
+The Central Coast and Santa Lucia Highlands wineries now play an important role in wine production.

-The diversity of climates throughout Monterey County enables the various AVAs in the area to produce a wide variety of styles and varietals.
+The diversity of climates throughout Monterey County enables the various AVAs to produce a wide range of styles and varietals.
 The Santa Lucia Highlands is surrounded by what is known as the Blue Grand Canyon.
 Its proximity to the coastline influences everything in Monterey County, bringing marine fog and wind to the grape-growing regions.
 Essentially, Monterey Bay acts like an air-conditioning unit for the vineyards.

 The Santa Lucia Highlands is 18 miles long and 2-2.5 miles wide.
-The appellation was established in 1991 and is known for its cool climate for wine-growing of predominantly chardonnay, pinot noir and syrah.
+The appellation was established in 1991 and is known for its cool climate, with wine-growing predominantly of chardonnay, pinot noir, and syrah.
 The terraced vineyards are planted on the slopes of the Santa Lucia Range, which overlooks the Salinas Valley, and the terroir consists of ancient alluvial soils.

-Directly across from the Santa Lucia Highlands is the Gabilian Range.
-This is important because the morning fog, cool breezes and afternoon maritime winds that come in from Monterey Bay are funneled through the valley between these ranges, creating an ideal diurnal climate for growing grapes.
+Directly across from the Santa Lucia Highlands is the Gabilan Range.
+This is important because the morning fog, cool breezes, and afternoon maritime winds from Monterey Bay are funneled through the valley between these ranges, creating an ideal diurnal climate for growing grapes.

 Falcon at Hahn Family Vineyards.
 Santa Lucia Highlands.